hazelcast/fraud-detection-python/README.md

 The main components are:
 * A 3-node Hazelcast cluster storing fake customer and merchant data (in memory) and running a fraud detection model (written in Python using the LightGBM framework)
-* A customer and merchant data loader program (written in Python) showing how to load data into Hazelcast (distributed in-memory data store)
+* A Confluent-hosted Kafka topic storing fake credit card transaction data
 * A client Java program to define and submit the real-time inference pipeline to Hazelcast.
-This pipeline defines a sequence of steps to determine if an incoming transaction is potentially fraudulent.
-* A Python transaction loader program similuating transactions being sent to Hazelcast
+This pipeline simultaneously:
+    * Calculates number of transactions in the previous 24 hours
+    * Calculates number of transactions in the previous 7 days
+    * Calculates amount spent in the last 24 hours
+    * Calculatate and store the probability of every transaction being fraud.

 * Hazelcast Management Center
-* A Fraud Analytics dashboard showing transactions and fraud predictions
+* A Fraud Analytics dashboard displaying fraud predictions by customer, city and other dimensions

 ## Fraud Analytics Dashboard
 By the end of this demo, you will be able to visualize fraud predictions.
-This dashboard was built in Python and uses SQL to retrieve data from Hazelcast
+This dashboard was built in Python and uses SQL to retrieve predictions ge from Hazelcast

 ![Fraud dashboard](./images/fraud-dashboard.png)